 To permanently delete a collection, do the following:

-Hover over a collection, and select Delete permanently.
+Hover over a collection, and click Delete permanently.

-If you're on a free plan, you can also select the collection, and then select Delete.
+You can also click the collection, and then select Delete.

 Postman retains a changelog of the changes made to a collection.
 If needed, you can revert the collection to an earlier state.

-Select View more actions next to a change and select Restore to this change.
+Click View more actions next to a change and click Restore to this change.

 The collection is reverted to the state it was in after the selected change.